Reconstruction of caterpillar tanglegrams: Types of trees

-Note that $C_n$ has stripping $(n-1,C_1)$.
-When $T$ is strippable, we will often label the strippable leaves according to their distance from the root (the only time this is ambiguous is the two leaves of $C_n$ at distance $n-1$ from the root). \begin{definition} Let $T$ be a strippable tree with stripping $(i,Q)$.
-A labeling of the strippable leaves with subscripted symbols $\{v_1,\ldots,v_i\}$ is a \emph{distance-to-root labeling} if $v_k$ is distance $k$ from $r_T$ for $1\leq k\leq i$.
-When $T=C_n$, the \emph{distance-to-root labeling} gives the remaining vertex label $v_n$. \end{definition}
+\begin{definition} Let $T$ be a strippable tree with stripping $(i,Q)$.
+A labeling of the strippable leaves with subscripted symbols $\{v_1,\ldots,v_i\}$ is a \emph{distance-to-root labeling} if for all $k:1\le k\le \min(i,n-2)$, $v_k$ is distance $k$ from $r_T$ for $1\leq k\leq i$.
+When $i>n-2$, then $T=C_n$, and the \emph{distance-to-root labeling} gives the remaining two vertices the labels $v_n$ and $v_{n-1}$ (note that these two vertices form a cherry). \end{definition}

 Note that when $T=C_n$, the labels $v_{n-1}$ and $v_n$ may be used in two ways (interchanging the labels between the two leaves involved) in a distance-to-root labeling.
 Throughout, we will often identify a leaf with its label.
 For example, if we say that $v_i$ is matched to some leaf $\ell$, we mean that the leaf labeled by $v_i$ is matched to $\ell$.
 Furthermore, we often simply refer to the label set $\{v_1, \ldots, v_i\}$ as the distance-to-root labeling.